nus-tic2002-2019/website/admin/index-tic2002.md

     * At least one sequence diagram illustrating an object interaction in your product
     * Some representative user stories, at least enough to cover the functionality of your product
     * Additional instructions for testing the product (if any) %%i.e., is there any additional steps (such as putting a specific file in a specific location) that one needs to do when testing your product manually?%%
-    * Submission: Upload to IVLE.
+    * Submission: Upload to LumiNUS.
 The file name should be your name e.g., `JunHao.pdf`
 * **Project demo**: to be done during week 13 lecture session.
   * Demo schedule will be given closer to the date.
   * When it is your turn, demo the features of your product using the jar file (preferred) or the IDE.